krptn/krypton/README-DATABASES.md

 "mssql+pyodbc://user:password@host:port/dbname?driver=odbc driver e.g:ODBC+Driver+18+for+SQL+Server"
 ```

-If you are only doing development you may add the following to prevent installing an SSL certificate:
+If you are only doing development, you may add the following to prevent installing an SSL certificate:

 ```python
 &Encrypt=no
 ```

 To you windows authentication, please remove user:password from the string.

 ## MySQL